open-ephys/acq-board-docs/source/User-Manual/Quickstart-guide.rst

 *Required components: RHD headstage, SPI cable*

 There are four headstage ports on the front of the Acquisition Board.
 You can use any combination of the four (but you might as well start with input "A").
 The connectors on the SPI cables are very small, so sometimes they can be tricky to insert.
 Make sure all contacts on both connectors are properly aligned before you apply pressure, otherwise you might break the connectors.
+When disconnecting, pull straight out from base of the connector.

 Then, plug the opposite end of each SPI cable into a headstage.
-You can use a series of daisy-chained SPI cables, or a dual headstage adapter, for different configurations.
-You can read more about SPI cables :ref:`here <2headstage>`.
+There are several more ways to configure this connection.
+For example, you can daisy-chain SPI cables to extend the tether or use a :ref:`dual headstage adapter <dual-hs-adapter>` to connect two headstages to the same port.
+You can read more about SPI cables and these configurations :ref:`here <2headstage>`.

 .. image:: ../_static/images/usermanual/quickstart/spi_cable.jpg
     :width: 70%